Rethinking Evaluation in the Era of Time Series Foundation Models: (Un)known Information Leakage Challenges: Two Requirements for Information-Leakage-Free TSFM Evaluation

 The essence of time series forecasting is to predict the \textit{future}.
-Paradoxically, using data from the \textit{past} to evaluate their ability to do so is standard practice as we have seen in previous Section \ref{alternative-views}.
+Paradoxically, using data from the \textit{past} to evaluate their ability to do so is standard practice (Section \ref{sec:benchmarking-methodologies}).
 Before the advent of TSFMs, this paradox was not a serious issue, as traditional time series models have to be trained on past values of the same time series they are expected to continue.
 The only pitfall to avoid is adhering to the correct ordering of training and test observations.
-Yet, as we have outlined in Section \ref{current-challenges}, the possibility of pre-training TSFMs on vast collections of time series from different domains and using them without training on the target time series introduces new risks of information leakage, possibly resulting in test set contamination and memorization of global patterns.
-Now there are a variety of ways (Section \ref{alternative-views}) to test and compare TSFM, but in our opinion none of them fully solves the problems identified (Section \ref{current-challenges}).

-Instead of only pointing out which benchmarking methodologies are not suitable for TSFMs, we want to be proactive and develop guidelines how a TSFM benchmark \textit{should} be designed.
-Based on the advantages and disadvantages of the current benchmarking approaches (Section \ref{alternative-views}) combined with our analysis (Section \ref{current-challenges}), we propose the following requirements for a time series foundation model benchmark methodology:

-\begin{enumerate} \item \textbf{Prevention of Information Leakage.} The benchmark must guarantee that no portion of test data is present within any model’s training corpus.

-\item \textbf{Unambiguous Data Splits and Transparency.} It should employ clear and standardized protocols for dividing data into training and test sets.